-ATIP staff also participated in orientation sessions where information was provided to 54 new Board employees regarding obligations under both Acts.
+ATIP staff also participated in orientation sessions where information was provided to new Board employees regarding obligations under both Acts.

-During the reporting period, Yvon Gauthier Info-Training provided two full-day intensive training sessions for designated Board staff (18 attendees), four half-day sessions for all NEB staff (60 attendees) and three half-day sessions with a focus on Privacy (18 attendees).
-NEB staff also participated in a specialized session in order to assist the Board in developing a strategy to determine the areas in which the Board collects, uses and discloses personal information that may require additional Privacy Impact Assessments to be undertaken or revised Personal Information Banks and/or Classes of Personal Information and a full day workshop on exemptions and the exercise of discretion.
+During the reporting period, Yvon Gauthier Info-Training provided one full-day intensive training sessions for designated Board staff, two half-day sessions were available for all NEB staff and one half-day session with a focus on Privacy; 34 participants registered in these sessions.
+NEB staff also participated in a specialized session in order to assist the Board in developing a strategy to determine the areas in which the Board collects, retains, uses and discloses personal information that may require additional Privacy Impact Assessments to be undertaken or revised Personal Information Banks and/or Classes of Personal Information and a full day workshop on exemptions and the exercise of discretion.

 Access to Information and Privacy Training is mandatory at the National Energy Board.
-The training is an ongoing initiative that will be carried on during the 2013-2014 fiscal year and reported upon at a later date.
+The training is an ongoing initiative that will be carried on during the 2014-2015 fiscal year and reported upon at a later date.